 The well-marked course is part of the Hammond Hill State Forest trail system, which is commonly used for skiing and snowshoeing, so it should be packed down unless there is a big snowfall the night before.
-Don’t worry if you don’t have much experience snowshoeing or trail running, or if you plan on walking the distance.
+We recommend doing the 5K distance if you don’t have much experience snowshoeing or trail running, or if you plan on walking the distance.
 The 10K is intended for those who are well-trained and have some experience on snowshoes.

 We’ll be meeting at the warming hut by the Hammond Hill public parking lot, where a wood fire will be keeping everyone warm(ish) no matter what the weather is like outside.
 And for a snowshoe race, we’re rooting for cold and snowy!
 After the race, pile into the warming hut for post-race snacks and beard thawing, and don’t miss the after-party at the Dryden Hotel.

 The races start and finish at the Hammond Hill warming hut, just in on the trail from the public parking lot, whose address is roughly 100 Hammond Hill Road, Freeville, NY 13068.
 Do not follow GPS directions via Harford Road, which is not passable.
 Instead, make sure to come via Irish Settlement Road.